bwa-mem2/bwa-mem2/README.md

 OS: CentOS Linux release 7.6.1810
 Memory: 100GB

-Note:
+Notes:
-If you are using machine with multiple sockets and numa domains, please use ```numactl``` to run on single socket (numa domain) for maximum performance.
+- If you are using machine with multiple sockets and numa domains, please use ```numactl``` to run on single socket (numa domain) for maximum performance.
 E.g: In dual numa and dual socket system: ```numactl -m 0 -N 0 <bwa-mem2>``` command executes bwa-mem2 on first socket and numa domain.
+- The following charts shows bwa-mem2 performance on 1 thread and 56 threads with single-end and paired-end reads.

 <p align="center">
 <img src="https://github.com/bwa-mem2/bwa-mem2/blob/master/images/bwa-mem2-1.png" height="400"/a></br>